Achievable logoAchievable logo

 ACT reading section example question trap

-Now that you’ve read the question, visit the passage below.
-Notice that all four answer choices are found in the passage, meaning they are all true statements by themselves.
+Now that you’ve read the question, look at the passage below.
+Notice that all four answer choices appear in the passage, which means each one is true on its own.

 ACT reading section example question trap

-However, as you’ve probably now figured out, only one answer choice is truly answering the question.
+However, only one answer choice actually answers the question.

 Do you know which one it is?